 Your new favorite scientists hail from Israel at the Weizmann Institute, and they are led by Professor Eran Segal.
 They reached the very agreeable conclusion after monitoring the rise of blood sugar levels among 800 different people who consumed identical meals.
 They also tracked their physical activity, sleep habits, and bathroom activity.

-They found that people's bodies react very differently to the exact same foods: what causes a sharp glucose spike in one person might cause no major or adverse glycemic response in another.
+They found that people's bodies react very differently to the exact same foods: what causes a sharp glucose spike in one person might do nothing to the lucky guy or girl who can eat an entire serving of fries with no adverse glycemic response.

 Mind boggling, right?
 Reasons people might experience different reactions to food include their genetic makeup, lifestyle, and their microbiome, an ecosystem of bacteria that triggers a response to food.
 This suggests that diets built to control blood sugar, therefore curbing diabetes and obesity, should be individually tailored.